cnabio/cnab-spec/401-installation-state.md

 - `labels` (OPTIONAL): [Labels](#labels) are a set of key/value pairs of type string that MAY be used for querying.
 MUST follow the [CNAB Label Format].
 - `message` (OPTIONAL): A human-readable string that communicates the outcome.
 Error messages MAY be included in `failed` conditions.
 - `namespace` (OPTIONAL): The [namespace](#namespaces) of the result.
 Claim results MUST be in the same namespace as the installation.
 MUST follow the [CNAB Namespace Format].
 - `outputs` (OPTIONAL): Outputs generated by the operation.
 It is a map from the output names to metadata about the output.
 The output value is not stored in the claim result.
-If this field is not present, it may be assumed that no outputs were generated as a result of the operation.
+If this field is not present, it MAY be assumed that no outputs were generated as a result of the operation.
   - `contentDigest` (OPTIONAL): Contains a digest, in [OCI format](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests), which can be used to compute the integrity of the output.
   - `generatedByBundle` (OPTIONAL): Indicates if the output was defined in the bundle and populated by the invocation image's execution.
 Outputs on the result can also be dynamically generated by the CNAB runtime.
   - `labels` (OPTIONAL): [Labels](#labels) are a set of key/value pairs of type string that MAY be used for querying.
 Labels defined on an output in a bundle SHOULD be copied to the output's labels field on the claim result that generated the output.
 MUST follow the [CNAB Label Format].
 - `status` (REQUIRED): Indicates the status of the last phase transition.
 Valid statuses are:
   - `cancelled`: The operation was cancelled, potentially during the operation's execution.
 This is an error condition.
   - `failed`: Failed before completion.
   - `pending`: Execution has been requested and has not begun.
-This should be considered a temporary status, and the runtime SHOULD work to resolve this to either `failed` or `succeeded`.
+This SHOULD be considered a temporary status, and the runtime SHOULD work to resolve this to either `failed` or `succeeded`.
   - `running`: Execution is in progress and has not completed.
-This should be considered a temporary status, and the runtime SHOULD work to resolve this to either `failed` or `succeeded`.
+This SHOULD be considered a temporary status, and the runtime SHOULD work to resolve this to either `failed` or `succeeded`.
   - `unknown`: The state is unknown.
 This is an error condition.
   - `succeeded`: Completed successfully.